 Incidentally, it’s the first time I’ve used the BIOS on a MB as new as this one, and I gotta say its a dream to use.
 Mouse & network support, plus plenty of configuration options and a very quick BIOS flash procedure.
 I like.

-Yay!
-Finally got this box to actually do something (that it was not designed for).
+I’ve finally got the Neoware box to actually do something (that it was not designed for).
 I managed to get it booting over PXE.
 I set up the network boot options on my Smoothwall box, pointing to a TFTP server on my laptop running XP.
 This didn’t quite work at first – the Neoware managed to get an IP address, and it was also confirming the IP address of the TFTP server, but wouldn’t load any files from it.
 So I installed the aftp mod for Smoothwall, copied the boot files over, and it worked like a charm.
 I reckon that although the PXE client was detecting the next-server option from the DHCP server, it wasn’t actually using it, and just tried to access a TFTP server on the DHCP server’s address – this is probably due to a fault in the firmware for the RTL8139 on board ethernet chipset, although I wouldn’t like to say for certain.

 Now all I have to work out is why the Debian Etch installer is failing when its trying to partition the hard drive.
 I thought it was the drive itself at first (its untested) but it fails at the same place with another drive.